-After analyzing various possible mechanisms that could cause the central bottleneck, Pashler [p.307-8] says ''the question of why this should be the case is quite puzzling."

-Thus the fact that this bottleneck and its basic properties seems to follow automatically from the same laws that explain the complex empirical evidence in the fields of classical and quantum physics means that the theory has significant explanatory power.
+After considering various possible mechanisms that could cause the central bottleneck, Pashler [p.307-8] concludes that "the question of why this should be the case is quite puzzling."
+Thus the fact that this bottleneck and its basic properties seems to follow automatically from the same laws that explain the complex empirical evidence in the fields of classical and quantum physics means that the theory being presented here has significant explanatory power for the experimental data of cognitive psychology.
+Further, it coherently explains aspects of the data that have heretofore not been adequately addressed by currently applicable theoretical perspectives.

 These features of the phenomena can perhaps be explained by some classical-physics-based model.
-But the naturalness of such an explanation is obstructed by the absence from classical physics of the notion of conscious effort, or of the causal efficacy of conscious thoughts, or of the change-inhibiting effect of a rapid sequence of conscious events.
+But the naturalness of such an explanation is obstructed by the absence from classical physics of the notion of conscious choice and effort, or of the causal efficacy of conscious thoughts, or of the change-inhibiting effect of a rapid sequence of conscious events.
 These consciousness-connected features would have to be injected into the consciousness-free causal structure of classical theory, rather than being directly supplied --- in a specific form --- by the causal structure of fundamental physical theory.